Patrick H. O'Farrell

 Patrick H. O'Farrell is a molecular biologist who made crucial contribution to the development of 2-dimensional protein electrophoresis and Drosophila genetics.
 He is now a professor of Biochemistry at the University of California, San Francisco (UCSF) and has a h-index of 67.

 Education

 O'Farrell received his bachelor of science in 1969 from McGill University in Montreal, Quebec.
-He then went on to graduate school at the University of Colorado, Boulder, where he worked with Larry Gold.
+He then went on to graduate school at the University of Colorado Boulder.

 Major contributions

 To optimize the resolution of the Electrophoresis of the proteins, O'Farrell needed to separate the proteins according to independent parameters.
 Two parameters were used: